Serving Central Florida

 Should you clean smoke and soot yourself?

-Avoid wiping soot without the right methods.
+Avoid wiping soot before the damage is reviewed.
 Smoke and soot cleanup should account for residue type, odor source, affected surfaces, contents, air pathways, and documentation before cleanup changes the scene.

 When Should You Call?